Call us now:

 Private ownership based on official title deeds

-Section 3 of Chapter 1 of the Land Code in Thailand is very explicit about the circumstances and conditions under which a person can claim a land right.
-An individual can claim a legal right to land if they have a title issued before the Code was adopted in 1954, or if it was issued in accordance with the new legislation.
+Section 3 of Chapter 1 of the Land Code in Thailand clearly defines the circumstances and conditions under which a person may claim a land right.
+An individual may claim a legal right to land when a competent authority issued the title before the adoption of the Code in 1954, or when the authority issued the title in compliance with the current legislation.

-Only titles issued and registered by the Department of Lands have probative value and allow rights to be entered in the land registers.
-This procedure prevents competing claims and promotes full traceability of land rights.
+Only titles that the Department of Lands issues and registers have probative value and allow holders to record rights in the land registers.
+This procedure prevents competing claims and ensures full traceability of land rights.

 Occupancy, preemption, and usage rights